garykac/shinjuku/README.md

 * Play a card from your hand and then:
   * Build a store at any empty station in that location.
-  * Upgrade a store that you have in that location
+  * Upgrade a store that you have in that location.
-  * Lure customers from that location to stores
+  * Lure customers from that location to stores, following train tracks to connected stations.
 * Build new track that connects to one of your stores or to your existing track.
 * Discard and draw new cards into your hand.